vkpati20/ACM-Research-Coding-Challenge/README.md

 <br>

 ### elbowMethod(data)
-Takes Pandas DataFrame, with V1 and V2 columns, as parameter and uses Elbow Method to determine number of clusters<br><br>
+Takes Pandas DataFrame, with V1 and V2 columns, as a parameter and uses Elbow Method to determine the number of clusters<br><br>
-For each sample value of k, I'm calculating average of the squared distances from the cluster centers of the respective clusters, storing the results in distortions list.<br>
+For each sample value of k, I'm calculating the average of the squared distances from the cluster centers of the respective clusters, storing the results in distortions list.<br>
-Then I uses the values in distortion list to identify the 'bend' in the graph to determine the value for number of clusters
+Then I used the values in the distortion list to identify the 'bend' in the graph to determine the value for the number of clusters

 ### clustering(data)
-Takes Pandas DataFrame, with V1 and V2 columns, as parameter and uses KMeans algorithm to group datapoints based on number of clusters
+Takes Pandas DataFrame, with V1 and V2 columns, as a parameter and uses the KMeans algorithm to group data points based on the number of clusters
 <br><br>
 Algorithm:
 Starts with randomly selected centroids(for each cluster), then performs repetitive calculations to optimize for best positions of the centroid.
-Then performs calculations to catagorize points in the dataset  into a cluster.
+Then performs calculations to categorize points in the dataset  into a cluster.

 ## Results
 ### Dataset Graph